G-Epitech/FTMAY-42sh/CONTRIBUTING.md

 ---
 Files and folders names must be short and readable by architecure depth level.

-**Exemple**
+*Exemples*

-File located in `./sources/display/prompt.c` can be read easily as:
+* File located in `./sources/display/prompt.c` can be read easily as:
     > A file used to display prompt

-File located in `./sources/display/builtins/cd.c` can be read easily as:
+* File located in `./sources/display/builtins/cd.c` can be read easily as:
     > A file used to display the builtin cd

 ### Project architecture
 ---